Club Info

 See Rallye on this website for more details.

 A rallye is jokingly referred to as the longest distance between two points.
 In a variety rallye, participants are given a set of instructions for a route several miles long.
 It is a test of the ability of the driver and navigator to follow those instructions as they travel on the roads looking for signs and situations that fit the definitions of the rallye.
 A rallye is not a speed event.
-ESCA sponsors the annual April Fool’s Rallye which is open to the public as well as several others for the enjoyment of the club members.
+ESCA has historically sponsored the annual April Fool’s Rallye which is open to the public as well as several others for the enjoyment of the club members.
 Several of ESCA’s rallies have won the N.C.S.C.C.
 Variety Rally of the Year Award.

 Tour Events